Last updated on May 31st, 2022 at 11:30 pm

 - What is a typical construction timeline?

 - What is the construction company’s capacity to complete the project by the desired deadline?
+Does the construction company have Constructionline Accreditation?

 - What requirements need to be fulfilled to keep the project on track?